-We are inviting applications for one PhD studentship for entry in April 2020 (earlier start date can be considered).
+We are inviting applications for two PhD studentships for entry in October 2020.

 The Doctoral Scholarship Programme is based in the Department of Psychology at Lancaster University which houses one of the largest infancy research groups in Europe, with excellent lab facilities including multiple eye trackers, EEG systems, a NIRS system, equipment for psychophysiological measures, observation rooms, and a host of powerful computers for computational modelling.